Skip to Content

 University of Colorado law professor Mark Squillace said the lawsuit was unlikely to succeed and was “more a political stunt than anything else.”

-The election-year lawsuit amplifies a longstanding grievance among Western Republicans that’s also been aired by officials in neighboring states such as Nevada, Idaho and Wyoming.
+The election-year lawsuit amplifies a longstanding grievance among Western Republicans that has also been aired by officials in neighboring states such as Nevada, Idaho and Wyoming.

 Utah passed a law in 2012 demanding the federal government hand over federally controlled lands by the end of 2014.
-When that deadline quietly passed, state officials began mounting a legal challenge that has now come to fruition a decade later.
+When that deadline passed, state officials began drafting a legal challenge that has now come to fruition.

 State leaders ultimately scaled down the original vision for a near-total federal land grab, opting to fight for just half of the federal land in the state.
 They say the parcels are being held by the Bureau of Land Management without designating a purpose.

-“Utah’s in the best position to understand and respond to the unique needs of our environment and communities,” said Republican Gov. Spencer Cox.
+“Utah’s in the best position to understand and respond to the unique needs of our environment and communities,” Republican Gov. Spencer Cox said.
 “We’re not trying to privatize this land.
 We’re actually trying to manage it in a way that will better help the environment.”

-Reyes declined to reveal the expected legal expenses but said those would be less than previously projected because the scope of the challenge was pared down, and because they’re trying to go directly to the U.S. Supreme Court.
+Reyes declined to reveal the expected legal expenses but said those would be less than the $14 million previously projected because the scope of the challenge was pared down and because they are trying to go directly to the U.S. Supreme Court.

 Bureau of Land Management spokesperson Brian Hires said the agency would not comment on pending litigation.